LeonRobi/NPC_Database/README.md

   MySQL was used as the "production" database which would persist in holding and storing data when the java application had closed.

   ![mysql](https://github.com/LeonRobi/NPC_Database/blob/Images/DndNPC_Images/MySQL%20image%201.PNG)

+## 6. Instructions on running the application

+  Java

+  Instructions for use